List your car for sale on any site.

 Cashier's checks are commonly forged and require bank verification.

-KeySavvy does not charge a fee for sellers that have their title in hand.
-If the seller has a loan, KeySavvy charges $99 to pay off the loan as part of the sale.
+Sellers pay a flat fee of $79.
+If the vehicle has a loan, KeySavvy charges an additional $99 to pay off the loan as part of the sale.

-Buyers and sellers can also choose to split fees equally, or have one party pay all fees.
+Buyers and sellers can split fees equally, or have one party pay all fees.

 Many buyers will refuse to purchase your car if you don't have a clear title to sign over to them.
 You could pay off your entire loan first and wait to get your title from the bank.
 You could also sell or trade your car to a dealer and they would handle the loan payoff, but they'll pay you much less than a private buyer.